solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 ## Challenge

-Now it’s your turn to try and do this on your own.
+Now it's your turn to try and do this on your own.
 Using the Student Intros app from last lesson, add paging, ordering alphabetically by name, and searching by name.